 Quick Pickled Jalapeños deserve a prime spot in your fridge because you’ll be reaching for them again and again.
 They add a spicy-briny kick to any dish you pair with from omelets to sandwiches, burgers, tacos, dals, and khichdi.
 These addictingly zesty quick pickles are ready to enjoy in just 30 min from the fridge!

 This super quick-pickling process results in jalapeno slices that retain some freshness in flavor, color, and crunch while soaking up that delicious brine.
 That combination is unbeatable!
 Homemade quick pickles look and taste so impressive and yet couldn’t be easier to make.
 Slice jalapeños, place in a jar, and pour the brine over.
 Let contents come to room temperature and refrigerate for at least 30 min.
 And voilà the BEST PICKLED JALAPENOS you’ve ever had.

 The best time to make these Pickled jalapeños is–any time!
-But right now we love this recipe as a way to enjoy the last of summer’s bounty from the garden or the farmer’s market.
+But right now we love this super easy recipe as a way to enjoy the last of summer’s bounty from the garden or the farmer’s market.
 Fortunately, jalapenos are usually available year-round in the grocery store so you can make quick pickles whenever the craving hits.